pankajroy4/portfolio/README.md

 yarn install

 # Setup database
-Your postgres database should have user setup and persmissons( see database.yml for more info) rails db:create db:migrate db:seed
+rails db:create db:migrate db:seed

 You can also update the content in seed.rb to get content updated.